ajtock/NGS_intro_Cambridge_SysBio/README.md

 ### Exercise 8 (optional)

 To make these steps run as part of an automated and reproducible bioinformatics pipeline, it's necessary to combine the commands into one script.
-As bioinformatics pipelines tend to be applied to multiple samples, it would be useful to write this script with a variable corresponding to sample name.
+As bioinformatics pipelines tend to be applied to multiple samples, it would be useful to write this script with a variable corresponding to the sample name.
 In this way, each time the pipeline is run, a different sample name would be specified to set this variable.

 If you have time, use a text editor to write a [bash script](https://www.linux.com/training-tutorials/writing-simple-bash-script/) named `variant_calling_pipeline.sh` that combines the commands we have run in each of the five steps of workflow.

 <details>